 You should consult with your stylist about whether the treatment will work well for you before booking an appointment.
 A responsible stylist will probably test out a few strands of your hair to see if your hair can handle hair rebonding.

 Using these powerful chemicals on your hair can lead to side effects.
 Hair breakage, damage, and dryness are common side effects of hair rebonding.

-People who have their hair chemically straightened every 5 to 8 weeks may be more likely to develop breast cancer, according to a large 2019 study.
-This might be because the chemicals used have been linked to disrupting your hormones.
+People who have their hair chemically straightened every 5 to 8 weeks may be more likely to develop breast cancer, according to a large

 If reproductive cancer runs in your family, you might want to take this into consideration before making hair rebonding a part of your beauty regimen.